Sidney Hickox

 Sidney Barnett Hickox, A.S.C.
 (July 15, 1895 – May 16, 1982) was an American film and television cinematographer.
+He had a long association with Warner Bros.
+Pictures and was a frequent collaborator of directors Howard Hawks and Raoul Walsh.

 Career

-New York City-born Hickox started his film career at the age of 20 as an assistant cameraman at Manhattan's Biograph Studios and quickly became a full-time director of photography with Gloria's Romance in 1916.
+Sidney Barnett Hickox was born in New York city on July 15, 1895.
+He started his film career at the age of 20 as an assistant cameraman at Manhattan's Biograph Studios and quickly became a full-time director of photography with Gloria's Romance in 1916.

 Following World War I, where he was a photographer for the US Naval Air Service, he relocated to Hollywood and joined the staff of First National Pictures.
 When the studio was absorbed by Warner Bros. in 1928, he remained there and worked on hundreds of projects until his retirement from feature films.

 Hickox also directed multiple episodes of the TV series I Love Lucy and The Lucy-Desi Comedy Hour during their final seasons, as well as most of the episodes of The Andy Griffith Show during its lengthy run.

+Hickox died in La Canada, California, on May 16, 1982, at the age of 86.